coogie/coogie.github.io/cv.md

           </li>
         </ul>

-skills:
-  # before: >-
-  items:
-    - xHTML, HTML, CSS, JavaScript
-    - LESS, SASS/SCSS
-    - OOCSS, BEM
-    - jQuery, AngularJS
-    - Ruby, PHP
-    - Ruby on Rails
-    - MVC Architecture
-    - Photoshop, Illustrator
-    - Git
-    - WordPress, PyroCMS
-    - Linux (Ubuntu)
-  after: >-
-    <p>I also have my fair share of cross-browser design and testing experience, having
-    developed websites to play nice with browsers as far back as IE 6.</p>

-    <p>More recently, I have been working with Responsive Web Design and have created some
-    site themes that use this technique to deliver a rich experience across all devices.</p>

 interests: >-
   <p>There are a lot of things that I enjoy, but out of all of them, I enjoy these the
   most: reading about the latest advancements in web technologies &amp; reading in general,